pgerbino/prompt_engineering_node/examples/05-test-generation/README.md

 - Methods for creating test fixtures
 - How to generate comprehensive test coverage

-## Customizing the Example

-You can modify the input file to generate tests for your own code:
-1. Update `code.ts` with your implementation
-2. Run the example to get a new test suite
-3. Review and adapt the generated tests

-## Expected Output

-Copilot will generate:
-1. Test suite structure
-2. Unit test cases
-3. Edge case tests
-4. Mock implementations
-5. Test fixtures

 ## Next Steps

 After completing this example, you can:
-1. Try generating tests for different types of code
+1. Try generating tests for different parts of the codebase
 2. Customize the test generation prompt
 3. Move on to the security audit example (06)